 - Hide your IP address – VPNs exchange your IP address with one from their anonymous servers, allowing you to disappear when you connect.

-- Stop mass surveillance – Governments often track users on the internet.
+- Stop mass surveillance – Governments track users on the internet.
 If you want to remain anonymous, the only way is to hide your activity with a VPN.

 - Watch videos from other countries – Netflix, Hulu, BBC iPlayer, YouTube, and other streaming services restrict content based on location.
 With a VPN you can change your location and watch content from anywhere.